nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 * `check`: setImmediate callbacks are invoked here
 * `close callbacks`: e.g socket.on('close', ...)

-Between each run of the Event Loop, Node.js checks if it is waiting for any asynchronous I/O or timer and it shuts down cleanly if there are not any.
+Between each run of the event loop, Node.js checks if it is waiting for any asynchronous I/O or timer and it shuts down cleanly if there are not any.